 In 1962 the house passed into the ownership of the National Rehabilitation Board and in 1970 it became the centre of the New National Institute for Higher Education.

-Plassey House hosts some of the University of Limerick’s visual Art Collections including the National Self Portrait Collection of Ireland and The Irish American Cultural Institute’s O’Malley Collection which includes paintings by Mainie Jellett, Evie Hone, Paul Henry and Jack B. Yeats.
+Plassey House hosts some of the University of Limerick’s visual Art Collections including the National Self Portrait Collection of Ireland and The Irish American Cultural Institute’s O’Malley Collection, including paintings by Mainie Jellett, Evie Hone, Paul Henry and Jack B. Yeats which are available for viewing to our diners.